rpoleski/MulensModel/documents/Horizons_manual.md

 as the epochs in which you have observations.
 If they don't match, then they'll be interpolated.
 However, keep in mind that the time step used for interpolation cannot be too short -- if you're using data from satellite on a low Earth orbit, then the step size cannot be 1 day!
+It is a good practice to extend epochs range to be wider than your data.
+This allows one to make nice plots that contain both ground-based and space-based data.

 ---